IIIF/api/source/api/presentation/3.0/index.md

 If there is no Range that has the `behavior` "sequence", and the Manifest does not have the `behavior` "unordered", then the client _SHOULD_ treat the order of the Canvases in the Manifest's `items` array as the default order.
 If there is one Range with the `behavior` value "sequence", then the viewer _MUST_ instead use this Range for the ordering.
 If there is more than one Range with the `behavior` value "sequence", for example a second Range to represent an alternative ordering of the pages of a manuscript, the first Range _SHOULD_ be used as the default and the others _SHOULD_ be able to be selected.
 Ranges with the `behavior` value "sequence" _MUST_ be directly within the `structures` property of the Manifest, and _MUST NOT_ be embedded or referenced within other Ranges.

 Ranges _MUST_ have URIs and they _SHOULD_ be HTTP(S) URIs.
 Top level Ranges are embedded or externally referenced within the Manifest in a `structures` property.
 These top level Ranges then embed other Ranges, Canvases or parts of Canvases in the `items` property.
-Each entry in the `items` field _MUST_ be a JSON object, and it _MUST_ have the `id` and `type` properties.
+Each entry in the `items` property _MUST_ be a JSON object, and it _MUST_ have the `id` and `type` properties.
 If a top level Range needs to be dereferenced by the client, then it _MUST NOT_ have the `items` property, such that clients are able to recognize that it should be retrieved in order to be processed.

-All of the Canvases or parts that should be considered as being part of a Range _MUST_ be included within the Range's `items` list, or a descendant Range's `items`.
+All of the Canvases or parts that should be considered as being part of a Range _MUST_ be included within the Range's `items` property, or a descendant Range's `items`.

 The Canvases and parts of Canvases need not be contiguous or in the same order as in the Manifest's `items` property or any other Range.
 Examples include newspaper articles that are continued in different sections, a chapter that starts half way through a page, or time segments of a single canvas that represent different sections of a piece of music.